cbmrphenomics/cbmrphenomics.github.io/esrum/_sources/usage/access.rst.txt

 #####################

-The following describes how to apply for access to the Esrum cluster and related related services, projects, and datasets.
+The following describes how to apply for access to the Esrum cluster and related services, projects, and datasets.
+You are always welcome to :ref:`page_contact` us if you have any questions or run into any problems applying for access to the cluster.

 An official guide to the identity system used is available here_.

-You are always welcome to :ref:`page_contact` us if you have any questions or run into any problems applying for access to the cluster.

 ************************************
  Applying for access to the cluster
 ************************************

 #.
-Visit identity.ku.dk_.
+Login at identity.ku.dk_.

 #.
 Click on the ``Manage My Access`` button or the ``Manage User
    Access`` button.
 Which of the two buttons you'll see depends on your